shadowofseaice/yabs.nvim/README.md

 ## Keymaps for sorting/grouping and setting change

-Here is an example of whichkey setting for short keys for YABS.
+Here is an example [whichkey](https://github.com/folke/which-key.nvim) setting for short keys for YABS.

 ```lua{
   ...